srozemuller/rozemuller_blog/content/blog/2024-12-10-get-intune-assignments-overview-and-more/index.md

 In the meantime the tool is growing and more features are added.
 You can find the it [here](https://intuneassistant.cloud).

 ## How does it work?
 As mentioned, Intune Assistant is the webinterface.
 Behind the scenes al lot is happening.
-The whole platform consistts of multiple layers.
+The whole platform consists of multiple layers.
 The main layers are:
 - The webinterface Intune Assistant ([IntuneAssistant.cloud](https://intuneassistant.cloud))
 - The Intune Assistant API
 - The Microsoft Graph API